rezadolatkhah/Smart-Home-Sensor-Hub-Arduino-Uno-and-ESP8266/README.md

 - Connect to Wi-Fi and the MQTT broker

 Note: The system is implemented on a single combined board integrating the Arduino Uno sensor hub and ESP8266 MQTT gateway, simplifying wiring and assembly.

 ---

-## 💻 Software Requirements

-- **Arduino IDE** (or compatible platform)
-- **Libraries**:
-  - DallasTemperature (for DS18B20)
-  - OneWire (for DS18B20 communication)
-  - LiquidCrystal (for LCD control)
-  - PubSubClient (for MQTT on ESP8266)
-  - ArduinoJson (for JSON formatting on ESP8266)

----

-## ⚙️ Installation

-**1. Arduino Uno Sensor Hub**
-1. Connect sensors, LCD, and buzzer to Arduino Uno according to the pin table.
-2. Add 4.7kΩ pull-up resistor for DS18B20.
-3. Install libraries via Arduino Library Manager.
-4. Upload the Arduino sketch.
-5. Open the Serial Monitor to verify data output.

-**2. ESP8266 MQTT Gateway**
-1. Connect the ESP8266 to the Arduino Uno via the Serial (TX/RX).
-2. Configure Wi-Fi SSID/password and MQTT broker info in the ESP8266 sketch.
-3. Install required libraries (`ESP8266WiFi`, `PubSubClient`, `ArduinoJson`).
-4. Upload the ESP8266 sketch.
-5. Verify MQTT messages on your broker (separate topics for data and alarms).

----